fcarvalhopacheco/whots19-data-report/docs/source/4_section.md

 oxygen sensors.
 This CTD was installed on a rosette sampler with 5 L Niskin sampling bottles for calibration water samples.
 Furthermore, the ship Oscar Sette came equipped with a thermosalinograph system that provided a continuous depiction of the near-surface layer's temperature and salinity.
+However near-surface temperatures were not available during the WHOTS-20 cruise, because the thermosalinograph remote temperature sensor was not functional.
+Horizontal
-Horizontal currents over the depth range of 30-700 m were measured from the shipboard 75 kHz Ocean Surveyor (OS75) ADCP (narrowband) with a vertical resolution of 16m for the WHOTS-19 and WHOTS-20 cruises.
+currents over the depth range of 30-700 m were measured from the shipboard 75 kHz Ocean Surveyor (OS75) ADCP (narrowband) with a vertical resolution of 16m for the WHOTS-19 and WHOTS-20 cruises.
 Broadband mode for the OS75 provided